President and Founder

 212-354-0300 ext 311

-Fundraising & Development Associate Director, Friedman Diabetes Institute Trainer, Office Manager
+Fundraising & Development Associate, Friedman Diabetes Institute Trainer, Office Manager

 Sarah is the newest addition to the Achilles Staff.
 She is a recent graduate of The Richard Stockton College of New Jersey with a BA in Psychology.
 In school, she was involved in fundraising and event planning with her sorority, Delta Delta Delta, and her love for the field grew from there.